The West Cottage: Before & After

 The view from the front door.
 The most eye-catching difference is the absence of the oversized range-hood, and the wall cabinets.
 We replaced the hood with a ceiling vent, and the swapped the cupboards for exposed shelving by Tumbleweed & Dandelion.

 We removed the 90-degree counter turn in the kitchen, opening up the space dramatically.
-We added a pull-out trash drawer, a new sink and faucet from Wayfair, and new countertops from Cambria, installed by Giallo Stone.
+We added a pull-out trash drawer, a new sink and faucet, as well as new countertops from Cambria, installed by Giallo Stone.
 We recycled and adjusted the old wall cabinets doors for the updated base cabinets.
 An upcycled console table, counter stools, and vintage rug from New England Loom round off the kitchen.

 We converted the only bedroom into a playroom for West.
-We replaced the overhead light fixture, refinished the walls and windows, and added elements such as a convertible crib/toddler bed from Wayfair, crib bedding from Parachute, a floor cushion from our neighbors at The Wolf Nest, a vintage reading chair, and a corner cabinet from Wayfair.
+We replaced the overhead light fixture, refinished the walls and windows, and added elements such as a convertible crib/toddler bed, crib bedding from Parachute, a floor cushion from our neighbors at The Wolf Nest, a vintage reading chair, and a corner cabinet.
 Some fun touches include an oversized woven cactus, a sea turtle floor basket, and letters above his bed that are reminiscent of Venice's famous street sign.
 (All items above the bed are secured with earthquake putty.)

 West's closet and porch doors used to crash open into one another, so we swapped the closet door out for a custom, handmade curtain from Luna Zorro.
-We added rattan mirrors on the little wall between the closet and the bathroom to reflect sunlight, and we set up a little diaper changing storage station via a low, windowed hutch from Wayfair.
+We added rattan mirrors on the little wall between the closet and the bathroom to reflect sunlight, and we set up a little diaper changing storage station via a low, windowed hutch.

 We opted to save money and leave the bathroom as-is, other than updating the paint color from blue to Muscat Blanc by Dunn Edwards.
 We modified the accents within the tiny bath, adding a vintage rug from New England Loom, a linen shower curtain, a small accent table, and hanging baskets and plants.